Inform 7 documentation and resources

 Standard Rules

-I7 includes the Standard Rules with every game.
-They’re well-commented and the authority on the I7 World Model and I7’s defaults (they used to be labeled Appendix A of the documentation).
-They can be browsed in the IDE.
-(See “Contents” within any compiled game.)
+I7 includes the Standard Rules in every game.
+They’re the authority on I7’s World Model and defaults and can be browsed within the IDE: see “Contents” for any compiled game.
+They used to be called Appendix A of the docs.

-Note the warning in Writing in Inform 27.14: things in the SR that look modifiable may not really be; they could be interdependent with something hard-coded in the compiler.
-And beware that all of the past three versions’ Standard Rules (6L02, 6L38, 6M62) are marked Version 3/120430, but each is different.
-(Likewise, 6E59 through 6G60’s Standard Rules are all marked Version 2/090402 but each is different.)
+Per WI 27.14, some things in the SR may look modifiable but they’re really interdependent with something hard-coded in the compiler.
+Beware that the past three versions’ Standard Rules (6L02, 6L38, 6M62) are all marked Version 3/120430 but each is different.
+(Likewise, 6E59 through 6G60’s Standard Rules are each different but all marked Version 2/090402.)

 Inform 6

-I7 compiles to Inform 6 before that gets compiled to Glulx or z-code.
-The Inform 6 Standard Library isn’t involved; I7 uses the I6 Template Layer that every Inform installation has under Internal/I6T, once labeled Appendix B of the documentation: their comments often document things that aren’t documented elsewhere.
+I7 compiles to I6 before that gets compiled to Glulx or z-code.
+The I6 Standard Library isn’t involved; I7 uses the I6 Template Layer that Inform installations have under Internal/I6T.
+Once called Appendix B of the docs, the template layer’s comments document some things not documented elsewhere.

 Useful threads/posts